braceio/tags/README.md

 - The `add_tag` decorator adds the tag function to the template language.

 - The tag's name is taken from the function's name.
-For example, the function above creates a `print3x` tag.
 Optionally you can use the `add_tag_with_name` decorator to supply a tag name.

 - The positional arguments of the function define the tag's required arguments.
-In this case the tag requires one argument, `style`.
+In the above case, the print3x tag requires one argument, `style`.

 - If you specify a `body` keyword argument, then the tag will require a body.
 The body is the content between the opening tag and an end tag.